Troubleshooting the connector¶

 You can save the returned data in CSV format to send to Snowflake Support.

-The connector requires multiple database objects that are external to the connector database.
+The connector requires multiple database objects that are external to the connector application.
 If these objects are unavailable, the connector will fail or stop working correctly.
 Situations where objects can become unavailable include:

 Dropping an object.